 “The Truman Administration’s Fair Deal for Black America.”

 Missouri Historical Review 70 (April 1976): 291-305.

 - Windell, Marie George.
 “The Background of Reform on the Missouri Frontier.”

 “Reform in the Roaring Forties and Fifties.”

 - Zornow, William Frank.
 “The Missouri Radicals and the Election of 1864.”

 Missouri Historical Review 45 (July 1951): 354-370.

-Many of the State Historical Society of Missouri’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society of Missouri’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds published sources on social reform and welfare that researchers can locate in the catalog.
 Specific search terms to use include "social reform," "temperance," "abolition," and "Missouri education reform."